HomeTurf-LLC/HomeTurfFrameworkDistribution/README.md

 # HomeTurf Framework Distribution

-Contains the framework for the HomeTurf webview SDK (no Auth0)
+Contains the framework for the HomeTurf webview SDK